exercism/gh-notifications-manager/README.md

 The manage script requires these tools be installed:

-- [GitHub CLI](https://cli.github.com/): used to download and update subscriptions
+- [GitHub CLI](https://cli.github.com/): used to download and update subscriptions (v2.48.0 or greater)
 - [jq](https://jqlang.github.io/jq/): used to process the subscriptions which are stored in a JSON file

 ## Configuring GitHub CLI